awakari/.github/profile/README.md

 # 1. Overview

-Awakari is a service that combines publish/subscribe capability with real-time search.
+Awakari is a continuous search engine.

 # 2. Concepts

-Awarkari works with events and subscriptions.
+As a publish/subscribe service it works with events and subscriptions.

 ## 2.1.
 Matching Condition